 In FY2021, the County's beginning fund balance within the General Fund was \$506.0 million.
-Based on current estimates for FY2021, we anticipate a net change in the fund balance of approximately negative \$495,000.
+Based on current estimates for FY2021, we anticipate a net change in the fund balance of approximately \$120.6 million.
 The FY2021 Appropriation Bill allocated \$76.8 million of the unassigned fund balance to the FY2021 budget, but this is expected to be largely unneeded and will end up returning to the General Fund unassigned ending fund balance.
-By the end of FY2021, the anticipated end-of-year fund balance will be approximately \$505.5 million, which is just over 25% of the County's FY2022 annual budgeted expenditures.
-According to the long-term revenue and expense forecasts for FY2022 to FY2026, the long term projected ending fund balance is estimated to be \$505.5 million, \$523.7 million, \$536.5 million, \$570.0 million, and \$594.5 million in FY2022, 2023, 2024, 2025, and 2026, respectively.
+A favorable balance in net results prior to transfers and accruals is estimated to be \$186.8 million when the return of fund balance reserve is included.
+A net reduction in the fund balance including transfers to other funds, accruals, savings experienced within the Self-insurance fund are expected to result in a net increase.
+By the end of FY2021, the anticipated end-of-year fund balance will be approximately \$626.6 million all things considered, which is just over 31% of the County's FY2022 annual budgeted expenditures.
+According to the long-term revenue and expense forecasts for FY2022 to FY2026, the long term projected ending fund balance is estimated to be \$626.6 million, \$614.2 million, \$598.4 million, \$600.1 million, and \$594.6 million in FY2022, 2023, 2024, 2025, and 2026, respectively.